divalue/Awesome-RealityKit/README.md

 ## Projects

 ### Community
-- [ImmersiveMoveAndRotate](https://github.com/simonbs/ImmersiveMoveAndRotate) - Example project showing how an immersive scene on visionOS can contain a RealityView that presents a ModelEntity and how that entity can be dragged using DragGesture and rotated using RotateGesture.
+#### Samples
 - [RealityKit-Sampler](https://github.com/john-rocky/RealityKit-Sampler) - RealityKitSampler is a sample collection of basic functions of RealityKit, Apple's AR framework for iOS
+- [RealityKit CardFlip](https://github.com/maxxfrazer/RealityKit-CardFlip) - RealityKit CardFlip game
+- [RealityKit 2 DrawableQueue](https://github.com/arthurschiller/realitykit-drawable-queue) - A sample project demonstrating a usecase for the DrawableQueue API in RealityKit 2
+#### Packages
 - [FocusEntity](https://github.com/maxxfrazer/FocusEntity) - FocusEntity lets you see exactly where the centre of the view will sit in the AR space
-- [RealityKit CardFlip](https://github.com/maxxfrazer/RealityKit-CardFlip) - RealityKit CardFlip game
 - [RealityUI](https://github.com/maxxfrazer/RealityUI) - RealityUI is a collection of User Interface classes for RealityKit
 - [Mirador](https://github.com/HyperARCo/Mirador) - Mirador makes it easy to build impressive point-of-interest AR experiences on top of Apple’s new AR platform, RealityKit
-- [RealityKit 2 DrawableQueue](https://github.com/arthurschiller/realitykit-drawable-queue) - A sample project demonstrating a usecase for the DrawableQueue API in RealityKit 2
 - [RealityKit-Collisions](https://github.com/Reality-Dev/RealityKit-Collisions) - This is a convenience API for setting Collision Filters in RealityKit
 - [RealityGeometries](https://github.com/maxxfrazer/RealityGeometries) - Add more geometries to your RealityKit projects
+- [BodyTracking](https://github.com/Reality-Dev/BodyTracking) - This package includes classes that enable easy, convenient body tracking in RealityKit
+#### VisionOS
+- [ImmersiveMoveAndRotate](https://github.com/simonbs/ImmersiveMoveAndRotate) - Example project showing how an immersive scene on visionOS can contain a RealityView that presents a ModelEntity and how that entity can be dragged using DragGesture and rotated using RotateGesture.
 - [VisionCraft](https://github.com/Sigil-Wen/VisionCraft) - Minecraft Clone in Apple Vision Pro
-- [Evolution of Metal, ARKit, and RealityKit Sheet](https://github.com/ynagatomo/evolution-Metal-ARKit-RealityKit-sheet) - This sheet shows the evolution of Apple frameworks - Metal, ARKit, and RealityKit
-- [BodyTracking](https://github.com/Reality-Dev/BodyTracking) - This package includes classes that enable easy, convenient body tracking in RealityKit
 - [GenerativeDoodleArt_VisionOS](https://github.com/tracyhenry/GenerativeDoodleArt_VisionOS/tree/54f504eaf7548fc6bb8f910d8e6f379b402812c2) - Explore the transformative capabilities of visionOS by creating augmented reality wall art using Vision Pro

 ### Apple <a name="apple_projects"></a>